hypersign-protocol/hypersign-edv-client/README.md

 ## Intro

 The edv client converts `Ed25519VerificationKey2020` into `X25519KeyAgreementKey2020` key pair internally and use that for encryption and decryption.
 For signing, it uses `Ed25519VerificationKey2020` only.
 As a invoker/developer, they only need to worry about `Ed25519VerificationKey2020` pair.

-This package exposes three classes `HypersignEdvClient` (for interacting with the [edv service](https://github.com/hypersign-protocol/hypersign-edv-service)), `HypersignCipher` (for encryption and decryption), `HypersignZCapHttpSigner` (for signign http/https capabilities read/write)
+This package exposes three classes:
+- `HypersignEdvClient` - for interacting with the [edv service](https://github.com/hypersign-protocol/hypersign-edv-service)
+- `HypersignCipher` - for encryption and decryption
+- `HypersignZCapHttpSigner` - for signing http/https authorization capabilities read/write)

 ## Install